 DanMAX is a hard X-ray materials science beamline on the 3GeV ring at MAX IV.
 The photon energy available at DanMAX is 15-35 keV.
 In the upcoming call we accept proposal seeking time on the PXRD2D instrument.
-You can read more about the instrument under here.
+We accept expert commissioning and regular proposals on the imaging instrument.
+You can read more about the PXRD2D instrument under here and the imaging instrument here.

-The call will also be open for commissioning expert experiments on the imaging instrument (parallel beam projection with absorption and/or phase contrast).
-Please contact Innokenty Kantor to discuss the options and your proposed experiment before submitting a proposal.
+The expert commissioning is intended for higher speed radiography and 4D tomography.
+Please contact Innokenty Kantor to discuss the options and your proposed experiment before submitting a commissioning expert proposal.

 Proposals must be submitted via the MAX IV DUO system, however, we encourage interested users to contact the beamline staff to discuss their experiments before submission.
 When submitting proposals in DUO, please choose ‘Material Science with hard X-rays’ as a research area in order to select DanMAX.

 When publishing any material arising from work carried out at MAX IV, do not forget to acknowledge MAX IV and our funders.
 This obligation applies to both infrastructure personnel and researchers using the infrastructure.